 - Assuring that the risk of losing their investment falls on those who financially prepared to bear the situation.

 The SEC announced the adoption of amendments to the definition of “accredited investor,”.
 In efforts to “simplify, harmonize, and improve” the rules governing the private offering of securities while maintaining investor protections by adding new categories of qualifications, including

 - Individuals with professional certifications, designations or credentials issued by an accredited educational institution;

 - Individuals who are “knowledgeable employees” of private funds;

 - Limited liability companies (LLCs) with $5 million in assets;

 - Entities, such as Indian tribes, governmental bodies, funds and entities organized under the laws of foreign countries, that own investments, in excess of $5 million

 - Family offices with at least $5 million in assets under management and their family clients; and

-- Spousals may pool their finances for the purpose of qualifying as accredited investors, describe as “spousal equivalent”
+- Spousals may pool their finances for the purpose of qualifying as “spousal equivalent”